Driexus/AR-VisualGuide/README.md

 Therefore, Firebase was used due to the provided ease of the implementation details and the personal experience of the developer.
 Probably though, a more traditional SQL database would be a better fit for this project.

 ## Documentation
-Inside the project there is an obsidian vault which may be used with [Obsidian](https://obsidian.md/) and provides a lot of extra info about specific classes, their purpose and their usage.
+Inside the project there is an obsidian vault which may be used with [Obsidian](https://obsidian.md/) to provide a lot of extra info about specific classes, their purpose and their usage.